Miss V Wright (Head of Faculty), Mr S Pryke, Mr J Day, Mr A Toon, Miss R Taylor and Mr P Etchingham

 Assessment at Key Stage 4

-In Year 10, students will sit regular formative assessments allowing teachers to track progress and identify gaps in skills or knowledge.
+In Year 10, students will sit regular formative assessments allowing teachers to track progress and identify gaps in skills and knowledge.
 Students will then sit a summative assessment at the end of each unit.
 At the end of Year 10, students will sit a formal mock examination in English Literature.

 In Year 11, students will sit regular mock exams allowing us to gain accurate data on student progress.
 These will take place in November and February.
 These will be in the sports hall, allowing students to adjust to the pressures of a formal exam.